ForexLive

 - Common formations visible on major pairs.

-- Indicators focused on momentum and trend.
+- Indicators geared toward momentum and trend context.

 3. Market Insight and Opinion

-- Shifts in risk appetite and sentiment.
+- Shifts in risk appetite and broader sentiment.

-- Outlier or disorderly price behavior.
+- Outlier price moves or disorderly trading.

 4. Real-Time Economic Calendar